Wilbur Cross High School: Basketball

 The school has a long history on the basketball court.
 At one time, Cross teams were regular participants in the New England Tournament, an event of up to 15,000 spectators at the Boston Garden.
 However, Connecticut withdrew from the tournament after a riot in 1958 during the tournament final between Wilbur Cross and a Somerville, Massachusetts team.
 New Haven high schools were successful in the Connecticut high school basketball leagues through the 1960s.
 Cross High School and nearby rival Hillhouse High School won the state championship in nine of ten years of the decade.

 One of the stars of the late 1960s teams, John "Super John" Williamson, averaged nearly 40 points per game for the Governors in 1970 and went to play college ball at New Mexico State University and star as a pro in the American Basketball Association.

 In the 1973–1974 season The Washington Post ranked Cross the No. 1 high school team in the nation and a headline in the New York Post proclaimed Cross "The Best High School Team in the World" after the Governors defeated New York City's DeWitt Clinton High School team.
 The 1999-2000 team was considered the state's best, with a 24–0 record, until being upset by Bridgeport Central High School in the quarterfinals of the state tournament.
 The 2007-2008 team had an undefeated regular season, going 20–0.
 The Governors won the division, the SCC tournament, and the BABC Holiday Classic, but lost to Lyman Hall by three points in the quarter-finals of the state tournament.

 Other sports

 The boys' soccer team won its division and advanced to the final 16 of the state championship in 2007.
 The boys' indoor track team finished second in Connecticut, also in the 2007-2008 year.

 The football team plays Hillhouse High School every year on Thanksgiving in the Elm City Bowl in an annual game that dates back to 1920.

+The school has a culinary team and management team that compete in the National ProStart Invitational competition.
+The restaurant management team took 1st place in the National ProStart Invitational competition in 2023.
+The current coach of both teams, chef Nathaniel Bradshaw, won National ProStart Educator of the year in 2016.